Mike Yastrzemski Player Props: Giants vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is 21st in MLB with a collective 8.3 strikeouts per nine innings.
+- The Marlins pitching staff ranks 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Marlins have a 4.47 team ERA that ranks 18th among all MLB pitching staffs.
+- The Marlins' 4.33 team ERA ranks 15th across all MLB pitching staffs.

-- Marlins pitchers combine to surrender 17 home runs (one per game), the 10th-fewest in baseball.
+- The Marlins allow the 10th-fewest home runs in baseball (18 total, one per game).

-- Cabrera (0-1) gets the starting nod for the Marlins in his fourth start of the season.
-He's put together a 4.63 ERA in 11 2/3 innings pitched, with 10 strikeouts.
+- Rogers (1-2 with a 4.20 ERA and 16 strikeouts in 15 2/3 innings pitched) makes the start for the Marlins, his fourth of the season.

 © 2023 Data Skrive.
 All rights reserved.